Aggretsuko: Season 2

 The second season holds a 100% on Rotten Tomatoes based on 8 reviews.
-Caitlin Moore of The Daily Dot wrote that the second season was "less satisfying" than the first, noting how the season focused more on Retsuko's "personal journey," thereby making it less relatable to a general audience, but called the season "fun in the moment."
+Caitlin Moore of The Daily Dot wrote that the second season was "less satisfying" than the first, noting how the season focused more on Retsuko's "personal journey", thereby making it less relatable to a general audience, but called the season "fun in the moment."
 Charlie Ceates of Cultured Vultures said the season has "much of the same charm as its predecessor" but pointed out that the plot progression closely mirrored that of the first season and how the show "may stagnate and get boring" if future seasons did the same.

 Season 3

 The third season holds a 100% on Rotten Tomatoes based on 5 reviews.
-Karen Han from Polygon praised the season for tackling "more specific and modern issues," such as parasocial relationships between fans and celebrities on social media, but criticized the season taking a "straight thriller" turn along with the status quo ending for hurting the show's relatability.
+Karen Han from Polygon praised the season for tackling "more specific and modern issues", such as parasocial relationships between fans and celebrities on social media, but criticized the season taking a "straight thriller" turn along with the status quo ending for hurting the show's relatability.
 Jacob Oller from The Spool wrote that the season was "all sorts of fun" and that "Aggretsuko continues to resonate, echoing through the skulls of rage-filled office workers everywhere," while praising the relatability of the anti-capitalist attitude possessed by Retsuko.

 Season 4

-The fourth season holds a 67% audience rating on Rotten Tomatoes according to 21 reviews.
-IGN writer Britteny Vincent wrote that Season 4 "brings the absurdity and laughs to the reality of a manipulative workplace" but criticized the dynamic between Retsuko and Haida, referring to them as the two of the show's "most frustrating characters," for diluting the overall experience.
-Petrena Radulovic of Polygon wrote that the fourth season "should inspire everyone to unionize their workplace," and praised the show's ability to balance "wild scenarios with more specific and relatable situations."
+IGN writer Britteny Vincent wrote that Season 4 "brings the absurdity and laughs to the reality of a manipulative workplace" but criticized the dynamic between Retsuko and Haida, referring to them as two of the show's "most frustrating characters", for diluting the overall experience.
+Petrena Radulovic of Polygon wrote that the fourth season "should inspire everyone to unionize their workplace", and praised the show's ability to balance "wild scenarios with more specific and relatable situations."

+Season 5

+The fifth season holds an 86% rating on Rotten Tomatoes based on 7 reviews.